KyleFontenot/ReviewMate-Gatsby/cms/blog/the-fy2022-ipps-final-rule-is-here.md

 **Control of Cranial Bleeding**

-The following procedure codes to report control of cranial cavity bleeding were found to be inappropriately routed to MS-DRGs 143, 144, and 145 for "Other Ear,Nose,Mouth and Throat O.R.
+The following procedure codes to report control of cranial cavity bleeding were found to be inappropriately routed to MS-DRGs 143, 144, and 145 for "Other Ear, Nose, Mouth and Throat O.R.
 Procedures".
-The new MS-DRG for these codes will be 25, 26 and 27 for "Crantiotomy and Endovascular Intracranial Procedures".
+The new MS-DRG for these codes will be 25, 26 and 27 for "Craniotomy and Endovascular Intracranial Procedures".
 The new MS-DRG assignments have higher weights, so expect an increased reimbursement for these types of patients.
 The procedure codes are:

 * 0W310ZZ - Control Bleeding in Cranial Cavity, Open Approach
 * 0W313ZZ - Control Bleeding in Cranial Cavity, Percutaneous Approach